FAJOUIAnas/Moriono/README.md

   			- Used for external access to a service
   	  		- Not flexible and require you to assign a different port for every application
   	    		- Are not used in production but are helpful to know about
 				- Service.yaml :
+					```yaml
 					apiVersion: v1
 					kind: Service
 					metadata:
 						name: my-nodeport-service
 					spec:
 						type: NodePort
 						selector:
 						app: my-app # This is the app as declared in the deployment.
 						ports:
 						- name: http
 							nodePort: 30080 # This is the port that is available outside.
 Value for nodePort can be between 30000-32767
 							protocol: TCP
 							port: 1234 # This is a port that is available to the cluster, in this case it can be ~ anything
 							targetPort: 3000 # This is the target port
+					```
 		* LoadBalancer:
 			- Creates an external load balancer
 			- Useful in cloud environments where load balancers can be provisioned automatically